Lincoln Memorial University-DeBusk College of Osteopathic Medicine

 Student residence options:

-The University Inn Apartments and two new apartment buildings are located in Cumberland Gap, Tennessee.
+The University Inn Apartments and two apartment buildings are located in Cumberland Gap, Tennessee.
 Residents can choose from either studio apartments and two- or three-room units.
-The University Inn was renovated in 2007 to include 96 one-room studio apartments and 30 two-room apartments.
+The University Inn includes 96 one-room studio apartments and 30 two-room apartments.
 Each apartment is furnished with built-in cabinets, a bookcase, a desk with chair, a queen bed, a nightstand, a dining table with two chairs, a refrigerator, a stove, and a convection oven/microwave.
 Common areas include a lounge, 24-hour study area, conference facilities, outdoor swimming pool, picnic area, exercise room, volleyball and basketball court, and laundry facilities.

 The curriculum is designed to integrate the biological, clinical, behavioral and social sciences, and is divided into two phases: Preclinical Curriculum (years one and two) and Clinical Experiences (years three and four).
 A primary care physician must be skilled in problem solving and demonstrate expertise in diagnosis.
 In order to achieve this goal, the LMU-DCOM curriculum emphasizes the integration of the basic and clinical sciences in medical practice.
 LMU-DCOM is committed to embracing holistic care, diversity, and public service as an enduring commitment to responsibility and high ethical standards.